makeandbuild/vessl/README.md

 classes.

 To enable bean validation you should create a dynamic proxy instance of your Dao (make sure it extends [BaseDao](./src/main/java/com/makeandbuild/vessl/persistence/jdbc/BaseDao.java)) and perform your methods through that proxy.
 All calls made through your dao proxy instance will have its parameters ran through a Validator instance that supports the parameters object type.

 Multiple validators can be ran against the same object.
 This is controlled by the supports(...) method of your custom Validator instance.
-If a validation errors is encountered the proxy dao instance will throw a RuntimeException ([BeanValidationException](./src/main/java/com/makeandbuild/vessl/validation/exception/BeanValidationException.java)) that contains a list of ObjectError objects defining the validation errors that occured.
+If a validation error is encountered the proxy dao instance will throw a RuntimeException ([BeanValidationException](./src/main/java/com/makeandbuild/vessl/validation/exception/BeanValidationException.java)) that contains a list of ObjectError objects defining the validation errors that occured.

 ## Property Configuration

 It's possible to configure your application via an environment name which will match to a resource property file included in the classpath.
 This is great if you dont mind including environment settings in your packaging.
 For a full example, please see the [SpringEnvironmentPropertyPlaceholderConfigurerTest](./src/test/java/unit/com/makeandbuild/vessl/propconfig/SpringEnvironmentPropertyPlaceholderConfigurerTest.java).
 You can also see the configuration of [src/test/resources/spring-propconfig.xml](./src/test/resources/spring-propconfig.xml).
-Here is a snippet in $TOMCAT_HOME/bin/setenv.sh using the environment name (will load /config-dev.properties in classpath)
+Here is a snippet in $TOMCAT_HOME/bin/setenv.sh using the environment name (will load [/config-dev.properties](./src/test/resources/config-dev.properties) in classpath)

     JAVA_OPTS="-DenvironmentName=dev -Dlog4j.configuration=file:/home/dev/log4j.properties"
     export JAVA_OPTS

-Its also possible to explicitly define the property file on the local filesystem you want to use.
+It's also possible to explicitly define the property file on the local filesystem you want to use.
 If you are in dev/ops this is probably what you want to have for your produciton environmets.
 Here is a snippet in $TOMCAT_HOME/bin/setenv.sh using the full filename

     JAVA_OPTS="-DenvironmentFilename=/home/dev/config-dev.properties -Dlog4j.configuration=file:/home/dev/log4j.properties"
     export JAVA_OPTS